-In lieu of an English Monarchs book, two well-regarded biographies are available where Harold is the focus, should the reader wish to have a Harold-centric account of England in the middle of the Eleventh Century.
+In lieu of this forthcoming biography, two well-regarded biographies are available where Harold is the focus, should the reader wish to have a Harold-centric account of England in the middle of the Eleventh Century.
 ‘Harold: The Last Anglo-Saxon King’ (1997) by Ian W. Walker is highly recommended as a substitute for an absent Yale text.
 It carefully examines Harold’s role and position in the English court of Edward the Confessor, his assumption of the crown and the events in England during 1066.
 It still can be found both in hardback and paperback at an affordable price.
 Additionally, ‘Harold II : The Doomed Saxon King’ (2005) by Peter Rex is available as a hardback and paperback.
 Peter Rex has written other studies of the era, the most notable of which are those on Edgar the Peaceful, Hareward the Wake and William the Conqueror.

 Emma Cavell (Department of History, University of Tasmania), reviewing Walker’s book in Parergon, Volume 16, Number 1, July 1998, described it as “...the first much-needed academic biography of Harold Godwineson”, but also comments that Walker sets his aim at recreating a positive image of Harold as an English hero largely from English sources rather than the more common portrait of him inherited from Norman and later sources.
 She concludes that the book is “...essential reading for all historians of the Norman Conquest” and that it succeeds in demonstrating that Harold deserves his place in English history.

 A new study of Harold will also be of interest to readers; the Battle and District History Society has published 'Harold Godwinson: the life, death, mythology, family, and legacy of King Harold, who died at Battle in 1066' by Keith Foord.
 The author has been advised by none other than Professor David Bates, not only the author of the Yale English Monarchs biography of William the Conqueror but also the Honorary President of Battle and District Historical Society.
-The Society is very active in the furthurance of studies of 1066; it has an monthly program of speakers and Professor Bates will present a lecture in February 2022.
-Tom Licence, author of the recent English Monarchs biograhy of Edward the Confessor addressed the Socitey in September and another prominent historian Andrew Roberts presented a lecture in October.
+The Society is very active in the furtherance of studies of 1066; it has an monthly program of speakers and Professor Bates will present a lecture in February 2022.
+Tom Licence, author of the recent English Monarchs biography of Edward the Confessor addressed the Socitey in September and another prominent historian Andrew Roberts presented a lecture in October.

 You might find in some forums that the Peter Rex title is listed as part of the English Monarchs series.
 This is incorrect.
 The book is published by Tempus Publishing (The History Press) and is definitely not a Yale English Monarchs title.